ODB++

 ODB++ is a proprietary CAD-to-CAM data exchange format used in the design and manufacture of electronic devices.
 Its purpose is to exchange printed circuit board design information between design and manufacturing and between design tools from different EDA/ECAD vendors.
 It was originally developed by Valor Computerized Systems, Ltd. (acquired in 2010 by Mentor Graphics which was later acquired by Siemens in 2016) as the job description format for their CAM system.

 ODB stands for open database, but its openness is disputed, as discussed below.
 The '++' suffix, evocative of C++, was added in 1997 with the addition of component descriptions.
 There are two versions of ODB++: the original (now controlled by Mentor) and an XML version called ODB++(X) that Valor developed and donated to the IPC organization in an attempt to merge GenCAM (IPC-2511) and ODB++ into Offspring (IPC-2581).

 Introduction

-Inside almost every electronic device is a PCB onto which the semiconductor and other components are mechanically and electrically connected by soldering.
+Inside almost every electronic device is at least one printed circuit board (PCB) onto which the semiconductor and other components are mechanically and electrically connected by soldering.
 These PCBs are designed using a computer-aided design (CAD) system.
 To physically realize the design, the computerized design information must be transferred to a photolithographic computer-aided manufacturing (CAM) system.
 Since the CAD and CAM systems are generally produced by different companies, they have to agree on a CAD-to-CAM data exchange format to transfer the data.
 ODB++ is one such file format for performing this transfer.
 Other formats are compared and contrasted below.
 After the bare board is manufactured, the electronic components are placed and soldered, for example by SMT placement equipment and wave or reflow soldering.